PashkevichTania/svletkit-twitter-clone/README.md

 https://youtube.com/playlist?list=PLA9WiRZ-IS_zXZZyW4qfj0akvOAtk6MFS

-1. npx prisma db push
+1. npx prisma init (create prisma folder)
+2. npx prisma generate (generates assets like Prisma Client)
+3. npx prisma db push (pushes the state of your Prisma schema file to the database without using migrations.
+It creates the database if the database does not exist.)
-2. npx prisma db seed
+4. npx prisma db seed (adds data to DB)